AppImage/docs.appimage.org/source/reference/appimage/reference-implementation.rst

 .. warning::
    |apprun_c_warning|

-   There are some edge cases where :code:`AppRun.c` might be useful and is still in use.
+   There are some edge cases where ``AppRun.c`` might be useful and is still in use.
 However, it suffers from many limitations and requires some workarounds which themselves require troublesome mechanisms.
-For example, :code:`AppRun` force-changes the current working directory, and therefore applications cannot detect where the AppImage was originally called.
+For example, ``AppRun`` force-changes the current working directory, and therefore applications cannot detect where the AppImage was originally called.
 This may be especially annoying for CLI tools, but can also be a problem for GUI applications expecting paths via parameters.
 This and other workarounds & mechanisms can cause a lot of trouble while trying to debug an AppImage.
-Please beware of that before thinking about using :code:`AppRun.c` in your AppImage.
+Please beware of that before thinking about using ``AppRun.c`` in your AppImage.

 ..
    TODO: Update this section when AppRun.c is moved into pkg2appimage